 - Modernizing the popular and effective ECA stacks of the 1990s by stacking Synephrine (Bitter Orange), Caffeine and White Willow.

 However, the science to support both of the above is inconclusive and relies on a combination of animal studies, limited human trials, user anecdote and extrapolation.

 The remaining ingredients found in Skald are commonplace in fat-loss formulations and could well help boost workout performance and lipolysis—the breakdown of fats for energy.

 With the Skald formulation, Brandt Labs presents an interesting product that modernizes the ECA stack and claims to provide respiratory support to help get you through your workouts.

-And while the science is not really there to support some of the claims, Skald does include a number of staple ingredients that have been shown to improve energy, boost metabolism and help with fat loss.
-However, we generally don’t like blended formulas as it makes it nigh on impossible for us to assess the potential effectiveness of the ingredients for consumers.
+And while some of the claims are bold, Skald does include a number of staple ingredients that have been shown to improve energy, boost metabolism and help with fat loss.

 So here’s the bottom line: Hard evidence aside, there are a lot of user reviews that speak to the effectiveness of this popular fat burner supplement.
 And while it’s not the cheapest product in the marketplace, if it works for you it could be money well spent.
 But as a blended product, just go-slowly to evaluate your tolerance to the ingredients, and strictly follow the recommended dosage to avoid any unwanted negative effects.